fairandsmart/right-consent/_docs/01-quick-start-guide.md

 ### local method

-Local installation requires more specific tools (JDK and Maven) and some more specific skills.
+Local installation requires specific tools (JDK and Maven) and skills.
 Please visit the dedicated [documentation page](../installation/) for this type of installation.

 ## First steps